Ivaylo-Georgiev/Food-Analyzer/README.md

 One of the fullest and most detailed resources for such information is [the food database](https://ndb.nal.usda.gov/ndb/) of [U.S. Department of Agriculture](https://www.usda.gov/).
 This information is publicly accessible via the free REST API, which is documented [here](https://ndb.nal.usda.gov/ndb/doc/apilist/API-FOOD-REPORTV2.md).

+## Installation

+### Clone
+Clone this repo to your local machine using `https://github.com/Ivaylo-Georgiev/Food-Analyzer.git`

 ## Food Analyzer Server

 -   The server can manage multiple clients simultaneously.